 - If a child identified with a disability has been suspended for more than 10 days or is being considered for expulsion due to the child's behavior, it is a "disciplinary change in placement" under Kentucky law.
 A "change in placement" means the place at which the child receives educational services is changed to a more restrictive setting, such as from regular high school to an alternative school. - Suspension of a student identified with a disability: In Kentucky, there are procedures that must be followed when a child identified with a disability gets into trouble and is disciplined by removing ("suspending") the child from school.
 A school district is allowed to suspend a child with a disability for 10 consecutive school days.
 In some cases, the child may be suspended no more than 10 total days within a school year, if the removals form a pattern.
-Your school district's special education policies and procedures may limit the days of suspension to less than 10 days, so ask your Director of Special Education or look for the policies on your district's web site if you have questions. - Expulsion of students identified with a disability: A child identified with a disability may be expelled from school under certain conditions.
+Your school district's special education policies and procedures may limit the days of suspension to less than 10 days, so ask your Director of Special Education or look for the policies on your district's web site if you have questions. - In school suspension/removal of a student with a disability: Removing a student with a disability to an in school suspension setting often counts as a discipline removal, therefore may be counted in the total number of days the student is removed from their program and can lead to a "disciplinary change in placement". - Expulsion of students identified with a disability: A child identified with a disability may be expelled from school under certain conditions.
 Again, legal procedures must be followed that are similar to the rules for suspension of more than 10 days.

-If your child has been suspended for more than 10 days or is being considered for expulsion from school, the ARC must meet and answer some very important questions.
+If your child has had disciplinary removals for more than 10 days or is being considered for expulsion from school, the ARC must meet and answer some very important questions.
 This process is called a: